markusmoenig/Eldiron/docs/docs/creator/actions.md

 ## Create & Select

+### Build Procedural

+Build the current region from its procedural region settings.
+This action is available in the 2D editor view for regions.

+Options:

+* No action parameters.

+Region settings used:

+* `enabled`: must be true in the region config.
+* `generator`: currently expects `connected_rooms`.
+* `mode`: currently expects `2d`.

+### Create Center Vertex

+Add a vertex at the centroid of each selected sector.
+This is handy for arches, props, or snapping guides.

+Options: none.

 ### Create Linedef

 Connect the two selected vertices with a linedef (manual creation to avoid unintended sector auto-detection).

+Options: none.

 ### Create Sector

-Form a sector from ≥3 selected vertices (ordered clockwise) or a closed set of selected linedefs.
+Form a sector from three or more selected vertices (ordered clockwise) or a closed set of selected linedefs.
 Adds default floor/ceiling surfaces so tiles can be applied immediately.

-### Create Center Vertex

-Add a vertex at the centroid of each selected sector—handy for arches, props, or snapping guides.
+Options: none.

+### Make Sector Rectangular

+Move the selected four-corner sector vertices onto the sector's bounding rectangle.

+Options: none.

 ### Split